What made you want to submit this work to our Polyphonic feature?

 What do you think is the role of art in regards to real-world, real-time events?
 In other words, what makes a “successful” occasional or political piece of writing or art?

 Artist Antonia Contro: As Barbara Kingsolver stated in a recent interview, truth and beauty.
-Add to it, any piece of writing or visual art, no matter how technically adept, is empty without heart.
+To add to it, any piece of writing or visual art, no matter how technically adept, is empty without heart.

 If the Broadsided collaboration were a piece of music, what would it be?